Engee documentation

 Evaluatable

-# Opening parameterization — opening parameterization
+# Opening parameterization — parameterization of the opening

 Linear | Tabulated data